0xt1m/notes/Splunk/test_prep.md

 4. Refine searches +
 5. Use the timeline +
 6. Work with events +
-7. Control a search job +-
+7. Control a search job +
+    - Each time a run a search, create a pivot, open a report or load a dashboard panel, Splunk software creates a Job in the system.
+    - Jobs page to review and manage any job that you own.
+    - Default lifetime of a job is 10 minutes.
+    - Activity > Jobs
 8. Save search results +

 ### Using Fields in Searches